ibbles/LearningUnrealEngine/Sky lights.md

 # Sky lights

-Simulates light coming from a infinite large dome.
+Simulates light coming from a infinitely large dome.
 Uses a cube map to color the incoming light.